statikowsky/mutant/mutant-doc/quickstart/quickstart.md

 collection of Mutant modules.
 Once you are in no rush you can pick and choose the modules you _really_ need.

-We will now go trough a small little tutorial app higlighting some of the modules included in `mutant-starter-pack`.
+We will now make a quick overview of modules include in `mutant-starter-pack`.
 It'll be light on the details but you can always follow the doc link to find out more!

 Remember to add `mutant-starter-pack` dependency in your build system of choice.
 In case you are using `gradle` add: